-The emerald green waters make this Thailand island a huge hit with tourists.
+The emerald green waters make this Thailand island a huge hit for tourists.
 Koh Tao is known for being laid back and a perfect place to go scuba diving.
 With beautiful views and relaxation, you’ll fall in love with this little spot of land.

-Pai is the best place to relax in nature and where the hustle and bustle of the city fades away.
+Pai is the best place to relax in nature and where the hustle and bustle of the city fade away.
 The area is filled with mountains, the Pai canyon, and the Pai hot springs, so you can have the best of everything.
 The night market is also a great place to fill a hungry belly where you’ll find local and international snacks.